Post Office warns states across US about mail voting

 “Some of the boxes scheduled to be removed from downtown Billings are nearly overflowing daily,” Quilliam wrote in a Facebook message.

-All three members of Montana’s congressional delegation — two of whom are Republican — raised concerns about the removal of mail boxes in letters sent to Postmaster DeJoy.
+All three members of Montana’s congressional delegation — two of whom are Republican — raised concerns about the removal of mail boxes around the state in letters sent to Postmaster DeJoy.

+Democratic U.S. Sen. Jon Tester demanded an explanation and a list of the boxes removed in the past 30 days.

-“These actions set my hair on fire and they have real life implications for folks in rural America and their ability to access critical postal services like paying their bills and voting in upcoming elections,” said Sen. Jon Tester, a Democrat.
+“These actions set my hair on fire and they have real life implications for folks in rural America and their ability to access critical postal services like paying their bills and voting in upcoming elections,” Tester said.

-Republican Sen. Steve Daines and Rep. Greg Gianforte, also a Republican, raised similar concerns in letters to DeJoy about the effect the removal of the mail boxes might have on delivery times.
-All three asked for information on how the agency decided which boxes to remove and whether any more removals were planned.
+Republican U.S. Sen. Steve Daines and U.S. Rep. Greg Gianforte, also a Republican, raised similar concerns in letters to DeJoy about the effect the removal of the mailboxes might have on delivery times.
+All three asked for information on how the agency decided which mail collection boxes to remove and whether any more removals were planned.

 “During the current public health crisis it is more important than ever the USPS continue to provide prompt, dependable delivery service,” said Gianforte.

+People in Portland and Eugene, Oregon, this week were upset that some mailboxes were taken away in flatbed trucks and access to other services were being restricted, Oregonian/OregonLive reported.

+“We are not just losing access to roadside mail dropboxes but our convenient neighborhood drop slots,” Jacob Strouckel, a Eugene resident, told the newspaper.

-Postal Service spokesperson Ernie Swanson said the Oregon removals were due to declining mail volume and that duplicate mail boxes were taken from places that had more than one.
-The Postal Service said four mail boxes were removed in Portland this week.
+Postal Service spokesperson Ernie Swanson said the Oregon moves were due to declining mail volume and that duplicate mail boxes were taken from places that have multiple boxes.
+The Postal Service said four mailboxes were removed from Portland this week.

-“First-class mail volume has declined significantly in the U.S., especially since the pandemic,” Swanson said.
+“First-class mail volume has declined significantly in the U.S., especially since the pandemic,” Swanson told the Portland news outlet.
 “That translates to less mail in collection boxes.”

-Separately, the National Association of Letter Carriers, which represents 300,000 current and retired workers, endorsed Biden.

-The union said Trump has been hostile to the post office and has undermined it and its workers while Biden “is – was – and will continue to be – a fierce ally and defender of the United States Postal Service,” said union president Fredric Rolando.